paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/dotnet-core.md

 ## Supported Dependencies

-The .Net Core Paketo Buildpack supports several versions of the .Net Core Framework.
+The .NET Core Paketo Buildpack supports several versions of the .NET Core Framework.
 For more details on the specific versions supported in a given buildpack version, see the [release notes](https://github.com/paketo-buildpacks/dotnet-core/releases).

 ## Application Types

-The .Net Core Buildpack supports several types of application source code that can be built into a container image.
+The .NET Core Buildpack supports several types of application source code that can be built into a container image.
 Developers can provide raw source code, or built artifacts like Framework-Dependent Deployments/Executables or Self-Contained Deployments when building their application.

 ### Source Applications

-The .Net Core Build Buildpack is capable of building application source code into Framework-Dependent Deployments (FDD) or Executables (FDE).
+The .NET Core Buildpack is capable of building application source code into Framework-Dependent Deployments (FDD) or Executables (FDE).
 This is achieved using the `dotnet publish` command.
-For .Net Core Framework 2.x applications, [an FDD is produced](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli#framework-dependent-deployment) as the default build artifact, while [an FDE is produced](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli#framework-dependent-executable) when the application source is for .Net Core Framework 3.x.
+For .NET Core Framework 2.x applications, [an FDD is produced](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli#framework-dependent-deployment) as the default build artifact, while [an FDE is produced](https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli#framework-dependent-executable) when the application source is for .NET Core Framework 3.x.

 ### Framework-Dependent Deployments or Framework-Dependent Executables

-When building an application that has already been published as a Framework-Dependent Deployment or Framework-Dependent Executable, the buildpack will include the required .Net Core Framework dependencies and set the start command.
+When building an application that has already been published as a Framework-Dependent Deployment or Framework-Dependent Executable, the buildpack will include the required .NET Core Framework dependencies and set the start command.

 ### Self-Contained Deployment